🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What are Polymarket's fees?

-Polymarket applies roughly 2% as a bid-ask spread per transaction.
-The platform does not impose charges for account opening, fund transfers, or account dormancy.
+Polymarket imposes roughly 2% as a spread component per transaction.
+Charges for account funding, fund extraction, or account dormancy do not apply.

 Priya Anand